 Yes, we do.
-Our mission is to ignite young minds with coding and we believe that all children should be afforded this opportunity regardless of their financial standing.
+We believe that all children should be afforded this opportunity regardless of their financial standing.
 As a non-profit organization, we are happy to offer financial aid to qualifying families.
 If your child qualified for financial aid for their workshop, then their ongoing class tuition will also be covered.
 However, we require that all financial aid students maintain an 80% attendance rate and responsibly adhere to our other policies or they will be at risk of losing their financial aid standing.
 Click here to learn more about financial aid options at the LEAGUE.

 Students move at their own pace through the levels.
 It doesn’t matter how long it takes.
 We can teach anyone to code given enough time and patience with a student who is dedicated to that goal.